bracketclub/old.bracket.club/readme.md

 `development` via `npm start`

-This uses `webpack-dev-server` to serve the content in `public/index.html`.
-It enables hot module reloading.
+This uses `webpack-dev-server` to serve the content from the `webpack.config.es6` via [`hjs-webpack`](https://github.com/henrikjoreteg/hjs-webpack).
+It enables hot module reloading and a few other nice to haves.

 `production` via `npm run build`

-This builds the JS and CSS bundles and a production html file via `html-webpack-plugin` to the `build/` directory.
-It also copies all the static assets from `public/` to `build/`. `html-webpack-plugin` uses `public/prod-index.html` instead of `public/index.html` since the production version has a `<link>` for the CSS instead of it being inserted by the `style-loader`.
+This builds the JS and CSS bundles and am html file via [`hjs-webpack`](https://github.com/henrikjoreteg/hjs-webpack) to the `build/` directory.
+It also copies any other assets required throughout the app via the `file-loader`.

-I know there are probably more idiomatic Webpack ways to require these files and bundle them, but it was pretty easy for now just to rsync the directories.
-It would be worthwhile to experiment with Webpack more so this isn't necessary.